Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Entering the Austin Film Festival Screenplay Competition could be a life-changing decision.

-With its long-standing reputation of over two decades, it’s not the only competition out there but it can give you incredible results if you play your cards right.
+With its long-standing reputation of over two decades, it’s not the only competition out there, but it can give you incredible results if you play your cards right.

 Not only could you emerge with gifts and awards like the coveted Bronze Typewriter Award or even land an agent, but industry icons attend AFF every year – so you never know who you could rub shoulders with.
 And even if you don’t bring home anything physical from the event itself, the contacts that you make at AFF are worth far more than gold.

-Austin Film Festival Screenplay Competition
+Neil’s Notes on the Austin Film Festival Screenplay Competition

 I love that this competition provides each entrant with a brief summary of one Reader’s overall notes about their script for free with entry!